-Support members of the Consortium to understand and carry out their roles, responsibilities and accountabilities; to build skills and capacities necessary for the Consortium Advisory Committee and to fulfil its obligations.

 Collaboratively (with the Centre Manager) set the agenda for and chair meetings ensuring business is conducted efficiently.

 Model and demonstrate constructive working relationships and information exchange within the consortium and across regional services.

 Continually build upon knowledge and understanding of Aboriginal and Torres Strait Islander peoples and culture, incorporating this understanding into consortium meetings and actions whenever possible.